-The Crusades by Hilaire Bellow.
+The Crusades by Hilaire Belloc.
 French-born British historian who wrote in the early 19th century, this book, first published in 1937, is fantastic.
-I’ve seen some criticism suggesting that Bellow’s Catholic upbringing heavily influenced his writing.
+I’ve seen some criticism suggesting that Belloc’s Catholic upbringing heavily influenced his writing.
 However, from reading this book, I did not notice any religious undertones, either subtle or overt.
-One observation I have about Bellow’s writing style is that it feels quite personal, which is unusual for a history book.
+One observation I have about Belloc’s writing style is that it feels quite personal, which is unusual for a history book.
 Reading it is akin to attending a lecture by a passionate professor.
 Far from being a drawback, this vivid and animated language makes the book quite refreshing.

 The Crusades were a series of military campaigns that began in the 11th century and lasted for nearly 200 years.
 While these events took place long ago, the motives behind them can be understood as a complex mix of religious and political factors, including the desire to reclaim Jerusalem and other holy sites from Muslim control, as well as broader territorial and power ambitions.